prymitive/karma/docs/CONFIGURATION.md

 - `proxy` - if enabled requests from user browsers to this Alertmanager will be proxied via karma.
 This applies to requests made when managing silences via karma (creating or expiring silences).
+  This option cannot be used when `readonly` is enabled.
+- `readonly` - set this Alertmanager upstream to a read only mode.
+This will disallow silence creation or editing.
-  THis option cannot be used when `external_uri` is set.
+  This option cannot be used when `proxy` is enabled.
 - `tls:ca` - path to CA certificate used to establish TLS connection to this Alertmanager instance (for URIs using `https://` scheme).
 If unset or empty string is set then Go will try to find system CA certificates using well known